SODALITE-EU/xopera-rest-api/README.md

 xOpera REST API leverages GIT server (it supports Github and Gitlab at the moment) for storing CSARs.
 #### Upload a new blueprint
 A new blueprint can be uploaded with POST to `/blueprint`. `CSAR` must be a valid TOSCA CSAR archive (in zip format).
+Optionally, user can add several other parameters:
+- `revision_msg` --> commit message for git
+- `name` --> human-readable blueprint_name
+- `project_domain` --> domain of blueprint

-Optionally, user can add `revision_msg`, or specify `project_domain` for blueprint.
-If successful, response in form of Blueprint schema will include `blueprint_id` and `version_id`, which can later be used for accessing blueprint (version).
+If successful, response in form of Blueprint schema that will include `blueprint_id` and `version_id`, which can later be used for accessing blueprint (version).

 #### Upload a new blueprint version
 A new version can be added to existing blueprint with POST to `/blueprint/{blueprint_id}`. `CSAR` must be a valid TOSCA